 Put math skills to real uses.

-Stevenson's Bachelor of Science in Applied Mathematics prepares students for employment or further study at the graduate level.
+Stevenson's Bachelor of Science in Applied Mathematics prepares students for employment in business, finance, government and industry.

 Bachelor of Science

 The Applied Mathematics program provides an array of courses that build math skills.
-You will graduate with a solid background in mathematics and statistics and with the ability to use data to solve problems in various disciplines.
-As an Applied Mathematics major, you can customize your degree based on career goals and interests.
+You will graduate with a solid background in mathematics and statistics and with the ability to use data to solve problems in a wide variety of disciplines.
+As an Applied Mathematics major, you can customize your degree based on your personal career goals and interests.
 Areas of focus include:

 - Demonstrate effective problem solving using techniques from calculus, differential equations, linear algebra, and probability and statistics.